July 4, 2003 – November 18, 2012

 Joey Keller was born on July 4th, 2003 in Fort Wayne, Indiana.
 In the middle of a torrential downpour and huge booms of thunder, around 9pm, little Joey entered the world.
 To his parents, this was a true miracle for they were told they would not be able to have children of their own.
 In that respect, Joey was a miracle from the get-go.

-In the fall of 2010 Joey was enjoying a normal childhood, busy with and excelling in school work, sports (especially swimming), special toys, and family and friends, when he began to have severe nausea in the mornings and after playing outside.
+In the fall of 2010 Joey was enjoying a normal childhood, busy with and excelling in school work and sports (especially swimming), and spending time with family and friends, when he began to have severe nausea in the mornings and after playing outside.
 After weeks of struggling and doctors doing tests, on November 21st, a CT scan finally revealed a golf ball size tumor in the posterior fossa (back) of Joey’s brain.
 He was rushed to Riley Hospital for Children in Indianapolis, and radiation was started immediately.
 The lab tests after the tumor resection confirmed Joey had medulloblastoma, a very hard to treat and aggressive type of pediatric cancer.
 Joey was already at stage 4 with dissemination down his spine.
 If they didn’t start treatment immediately, he would be in a coma within days.
 Joey came through the surgery with flying colors, actually asking the surgeon, while his head was still fixed to the operating table and they were closing the incision, “Is the surgery over yet?”
 It took a couple of weeks for him to come out of the hospital, but they used an ambulance to transport him for daily emergent radiation treatments.
 Eventually his energy, sight, and strength improved, allowing his amazing personality to again shine.

 Growing up, Joey was always focused on others.
 When his friends would come over to play at his house, he would offer his toys, food, or money to them, if he felt he had more than they did.
 At his soccer games, as soon as a teammate seemed upset or got hurt, Joey became focused on trying to help him feel better.
 At times, this forced the coach to put in another player because Joey didn’t ask permission; he just went with the hurt player or stayed with a player on the sidelines who was upset because he missed a goal or the team got beat.